Chords + Lyrics | Tenderness

 | G/D (I/5)| D (V) D11 | G (I) Bb/F (bIIIx) F (bVIIx) | Em (VI) G (I) |

-You could say that the Tenderness verse is balancing between the keys of G and C, making F the IV chord.
+Tenderness verse creates a balance between the keys of G and C, with F functioning as the IV chord.

-You get two ideas for how to play this using TAB in this lesson: Tenderness – Guitar Lesson with TAB.
+Here’s a link to the TAB lesson: Tenderness – Guitar Lesson with TAB.

-There’s also another, more complicated idea for how to play the verse.
-Once practised individually, these two can be blended in an improvised way.
+There’s also a more complex way to play the verse.
+After practising each section individually, these two versions can be blended together in an improvised manner, adding a dynamic touch to the performance.

 |15/8 C#m (VI) G#7 (IIIx) A7 (IV) G#7 (III) |12/8 E (I) A (IV) B (V) | E (I) D#9 (VIIx) G#7 (IIIx) |